- Date of birth19 Sep 1992

 To win gold at the 2026 Olympic Winter Games in Milan-Cortina. (tmj4.com, 30 Sep 2022)

-Winning gold in the 500m at the 2022 Olympic Winter Games in Beijing.
-(Instagram profile, 13 Feb 2022)
+- Won gold in the 500m at the 2022 Olympic Games in Beijing

 SECOND CHANCE

-She finished third in the 500m at the 2022 US Olympic Trials in Milwaukee, Wisconsin, after slipping during the race, and missed out on the two qualification berths available.
+Ranked first in the world, she finished third in the 500m at the 2022 US Olympic Trials in Milwaukee, Wisconsin, after slipping during the race, and missed out on the two qualification berths available.
 However, her teammate Brittany Bowe, who won the event at the US Trials, ceded her place to Jackson, claiming she had a greater chance of winning gold in the event at the 2022 Olympic Winter Games.
 Both Jackson and Bowe were ultimately able to skate in the 500m in Beijing after the US were granted an extra qualification spot.
 Jackson went on to win gold in the 500m, while Bowe placed 16th.
 "I was expecting to win the Olympic Trials.
 So then to have that misstep was kind of devastating, you know, because I was looking forward to having a good race.
 I'm incredibly grateful and humbled by the kindness of Brittany in helping me to secure a chance at reaching my goals.
 She's an amazing friend, teammate, and mentor and this is an act I'll never forget.
 I've known that Britt was an amazing person for years.
-It's hard to imagine if someone would give up an Olympic spot for you.
+It's hard to imagine that someone would give up an Olympic spot for you.
 So just seeing that and just really kind of being reaffirmed in my thoughts of her for all these years that like the bond is there and it's awesome." (olympics.com, 28 Jan 2022; Instagram profile, 10 Jan 2022)

 ROLE MODEL

 She hopes to help increase racial diversity in speed skating by being a role model in the sport.
-"I realise people kind of look to people who look like them, in terms of what they feel like they can do, so when people watch the Olympic Winter Games and roller derby and other forms of skating, they might not see a lot of people of colour out there.
-I'm looking forward to being one of those people that other young kids and people of colour can look to and say, 'Hey, she's out there doing it so we have some representation'." (burnitalldownpod.com, 08 Feb 2018)
+"I realize people kind of look to people who look like them, in terms of what they feel like they can do, so when people watch the Olympic Winter Games and roller derby and other forms of skating, they might not see a lot of people of color out there.
+I'm looking forward to being one of those people that other young kids and people of color can look to and say, 'Hey, she's out there doing it so we have some representation'." (burnitalldownpod.com, 08 Feb 2018)

 FURTHER EDUCATION